noorjahansn94/nodeapp02/README.md

     ```shell
     choco install kubernetes-helm
     ```

-2. Pull official helm repository into a folder.
+2. Ensure Helm is properly installed by running the following command.

     ```shell
-    helm pull jenkins/jenkins
+    helm version
     ```

-3. jenkins-4.5.0.tgz will be downloaded and extract this downloaded file to get Jenkins folder in which it   contains the helm chart
-4. Ensure Helm is properly installed by running the following command.
+3. Pull official helm repository into a folder.

     ```shell
-    helm version
+    helm pull jenkins/jenkins
     ```
+4. Extract the downloaded `jenkins-4.5.0.tgz` file to get the helm chart folder named `Jenkins`.

 ## Modify the helm chart

 Inorder to run the docker commands and kubectl commands, we need to modify the helm chart to include additional two containers: One container with docker:dind image to run docker commands and another with bitnami/kubectl image to run kubectl commands.
 Modify the helm chart values by adding the following to values.yaml file: